![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Paul Alexis in 1880 Zola explained that he

-would like to see the novel "to be like a train journey strarting from
+would like to see the novel "to be like a train journey strarting on

 one end of the line and arriving at the final platform with slowdown

 and stops at each station, that is to say in each chapter."
-There is a
+(The Plot Machine: The French Novel and the Bachelor Machines in the Electric Years (1880-1914) by Kai Mikkonen, 2001, p.
+109) There is a

 strict order behind the structure of the narrative; the text imitates

-the energy and movements of a steam engine.
+the energy of a steam engine.
 Lantier's locomotive "La Lison" is female, not only because "locomotive" and "machine" are feminine terms in French, but she is also the object of his affection.
-The railway line is more than a background; with it Zola brings to the story a certain fatality.
+The railway line is more than a background – with it Zola brings to the story a certain fatality.
 From the beginning, Lantier has no choise but to submit to his fate.
 At the end, the uncontrolled steam engine travels without a driver, carrying soldiers to war.
 "What mattered the victims crushed by the machine upon its way?
 Was it not going toward the future anyhow, careless of the blood expended?"
-With L'Assommoir (1877, Drunkard), a depiction of
+With L'Assommoir (1877, Drunkard / The Drinking Den), a depiction of

 alcoholism,